nacho692/pa-dlna-chromecast/docs/source/development.rst

 """"""""""""

 Development:
+    * `curl`_ is needed to run the full test suite.
+If missing then the tests using curl are skipped.
+    * `coverage`_ may be used to get the test suite coverage.
     * `flit`_ to publish pa-dlna to PyPi.
 Use the following command to install pa-dlna locally and have the changes in the source code reflected by the ``pa-dlna`` command::